 There are several methods of implementing CAM functionality on FPGAs that do not have hard CAM blocks [29].
 CAMs implemented in soft logic use registers for storage and LUTs to read, write, and search the stored bits.
 Another proposal, which we will refer to as BRAM-CAM, stores one-hot encoded match-line values in block RAM to provide the functionality of a $w \times b$ -bit CAM using a $2^b \times w$ -bit block RAM [30].
-The soft logic CAM is the only design that provides onecycle writes.
-The BRAM-CAM offers improved bit density but requires two-cycle writes-one cycle each to erase then add an entry.
+The soft logic CAM is the only design that provides one-cycle writes.
+The BRAM-CAM offers improved bit density but requires two-cycle writes - one cycle each to erase then add an entry.
 We do not consider FPGA CAM implementations with even longer write times that are only useful in applications where modifying the contents of the CAM is a rare event, such as modifying a network routing table.

 Table VI shows a variety of custom CMOS and FPGA CAM designs.
-Search time shows the time needed to perform an unpipelined CAM lookup operation.
-The FPGA versus custom CMOS ratios compare the delay (search time) and density between each custom CMOS design example and an FPGA soft logic implementation of a CAM of the same size.
-Figs. 3 and 4 plot these and also 8- and 128-bit wide soft logic CAMs of varying depth.
+Search time indicates the time needed to perform an unpipelined CAM lookup operation.
+The FPGA vs. custom CMOS ratios compare the delay (search time) and density between each custom CMOS design example and an FPGA soft logic implementation of a CAM of the same size.
+Figs. 3 and 4 plot these and also 8-bit wide and 128-bit wide soft logic CAMs of varying depth.

-CAMs can achieve delay comparable with SRAMs but at a high cost in power.
-For example, Intel's $64 \times 128$ BCAM
+CAMs can achieve delay comparable to SRAMs but at a high cost in power.
+For example, Intel's 64×128 BCAM achieves 4 GHz using 13 fJ/bit/search, while IBM's 450 MHz 64×240 ternary CAM uses 1 fJ/bit/search.